 - Sociology graduate student Kerry Bailey is the successful recipient of a Joseph-Armand Bombardier Canada Graduate Scholarship.

-- Paul Glavin's article "Control in the Face of Uncertainty: Is Job Insecurity a Challenge to the Mental Health Benefits of Control Beliefs?" has been published in the current issue of Social Psychology Quarterly.
+- Paul Glavin's article "Control in the Face of Uncertainty: Is Job Insecurity a Challenge to the Mental Health Benefits of Control Beliefs?" has been published in the December issue of Social Psychology Quarterly.

 - Melanie Heath has been elected to the Sociologist for Women in Society (SWS) Nominations committee for a two-year term beginning February 2015.
 The nominations committee is responsible for building a strong and diverse pool of candidates for all elected positions in SWS.